GoPlausible/.github/profile/README.md

           "returns": {
             "type": "void"
           },
-          "desc": "Deletes an AlgoPOAP item smart contract and returns void (approve only)" }
+          "desc": "Deletes an Plausible item smart contract and returns void (approve only)" }
   ]
 }